 With that said, we do not expect that either physical gold or gold mining equities will constitute a major part of Stansberry Asset Management client accounts.
 Our anticipated range of holdings in these asset classes ranges from ~ 0 – 15%.
 We may choose to raise this range if conditions warrant; if so, we will communicate that shift to our clients.
 And of course, clients who are more comfortable owning higher allocations to gold or gold mining equities are free to do so on their own.

 How many different portfolios does SAM offer, and what are the main differences?

-SAM offers clients three portfolios: Conservative, Standard, and Aggressive.
+SAM offers clients three portfolios: Income, All-Weather, and Total Alpha.
 All are built on a shared philosophy that includes several key principles:

 - An emphasis on capital preservation, by which we mean prioritizing the avoidance of permanent losses on investments.